Skip to main content

 The laboratory reports you receive will show a “normal” reference range for IGF-1.
 This range is typically derived from a broad population of individuals of the same age.
 An IGF-1 level that falls within this range is considered clinically normal.
 Optimization, however, is a more precise and personalized goal.

-It involves adjusting the therapeutic protocol to bring your IGF-1 level into the upper quartile of the (typically considered ages 20-30).
+It involves adjusting the therapeutic protocol to bring your IGF-1 level into the upper quartile of the young adult reference range (typically considered ages 20-30).
 This target is based on the understanding that youthful levels of IGF-1 are associated with improved body composition, metabolic function, and overall vitality.
 The objective is to restore the biological signals of your peak years, not simply to avoid a statistical deficiency based on an aging population.

 Effective peptide therapy is guided by adjusting protocols to elevate IGF-1 levels toward the optimal range of a young adult, not just the average for one’s chronological age.